-First, what the heck is “calabacitas”?
+What the heck is “calabacitas”?

 Calabacitas Con Queso meets Guacamole

 “Calabacitas” is a summer squash mixture popular in New Mexico and Texas that features summer ingredients like sauteed corn, yellow squash, bell pepper, and onion.
-Purely on the recommendation of my server, I ordered the calabacitas guacamole, expecting it to be just ok.

 - make basic guacamole